 January 21, 2019

-Real World Evidence: Bridging Gaps in Evidence Collection to Accelerate Drug Development
+Real World Evidence: Bridging Gaps to Accelerate Drug Development

 “How do you measure the effectiveness of a cancer drug in reducing the size of a tumor if there is no imaging used for validation?
 Certainly not by looking at claims data.”
 Matthew Michela, President & CEO, Life Image